amplience/dc-extension-ai-image-caption/README.md

 ## Configuration

-You can customize the extension by providing "params" in your installation parameters or inside the content type schema.
+You can customize the alt text generator by providing `"params"` in the installation parameters, or inside your content type schema by adding them to `"params"` object in your `"ui:extension"`.

 ### Image property